GoldbachAlgorithms/SymfonyEntityExporter/README.md

 If you have changed the paron directory for entities in your project, you must set the ENTITY_PATH variable within your .env file to indicate the new directory.

 #### TRANSITORY_MEMORY
 As an option it is also possible to define within the .env file of your project a value for the variable TRANSITORY_MEMORY, which will change the php memory limit during the execution of the export to avoid crashes.
+The default value is 1GB.

 ## Usage